ibanknatoPrad/emuDownloadCenter-wiki/Collecting-walktrough.md

 Contents of the DOWNLOADS INI file:

+    [INFO]
+    InfoVersion	                = Version of the INI file layout.

     [VERSION]
     EMU_Download                = The online location of the 7Z archive file (with ending slash /) EMU_ReleaseDate             = The releasedate of the emulator (if you cannot find it, use the date on the executable file)